shrienigma/the-product-tinkerer/blog_summarizer_withai/README.md

 ## 🎯 What This Project Does

-This project helps Product Managers quickly digest long-form content by building a web app that summarizes any article from a URL using OpenAI's API.
-Instead of reading entire articles, PMs can paste a link and get a concise summary in seconds.
+This project helps users quickly digest long-form content by building a web app that summarizes any article from a URL using OpenAI's API.
+Instead of reading entire articles, users can paste a link and get a concise summary in seconds.
 It solves the problem of information overload—a common challenge when researching competitors, industry trends, or technical documentation.

 ## 🧠 AI Concepts You'll Learn